ouspg/trytls/shootout/README.md

   (see [#239](https://github.com/ouspg/trytls/issues/239)).
   In fact, Go stub lacks SNI support in most distributions.

-* After shootout 0.2 Python developers ([python-dev link](https://mail.python.org/mailman/listinfo/python-dev)) have been contacted.
-The distribution depency of TLS certificate verification is known and the backward compatibility issues required not enabling this by default for older versions.
-Administrators have the possibility to add support per-case.
+* After previous shootout we contacted Python developers ([python-dev link](https://mail.python.org/mailman/listinfo/python-dev)).
+TLS certificate verification failures in some OS distributions is a known problem to them.
+Some distributions have chosen not to enable this by default for backward compatibility.
+In some cases administrators have the possibility to add support per-case.
 More information can be found [here](https://github.com/ouspg/trytls/blob/master/doc/discussion-tracking.md#python-dev).
+Next we will try to reach out to the OS distribution maintainers for clarifications and further pointers.

 We split up the results to study the state of Server Name indication (SNI) support, proper certificate checks and crypto weaknesses